nganltp/Coursera/neural-networks-deep-learning/introduction-to-deep-learning.md

 16. Assuming the trends described in the figure are accurate.
 Which of the following statements are true?
 Choose all that apply.
 ![figure](assets/image2.png)
 + **Increasing the size of a neural network generally does not hurt an algorithm’s performance, and it may help significantly.**
-+ maybe Increasing the training set size of a traditional learning algorithm stops helping to improve the performance after a certain size.
++ **Increasing the training set size of a traditional learning algorithm stops helping to improve the performance after a certain size.**
-+ maybe Decreasing the training set size generally does not hurt an algorithm’s performance, and it may help significantly.
++ *Decreasing the training set size generally does not hurt an algorithm’s performance, and it may help significantly.*
 + *Increasing the training set size of a traditional learning algorithm always improves its performance.*

+17. Which of the following best describes the role of AI in the expression "an AI-powered society"
++ maybe AI is an essential ingredient in realizing tasks, in industry and in personal life.
++ *AI helps to create a more efficient way of producing energy to power industries and personal devices.*
++ maybe AI controls the power grids for energy distribution, so all the power needed for industry and in daily life comes from AI.

+18. When experienced deep learning engineers work on a new problem, they can usually use insight from previous problems to train a good model on the first try, without needing to iterate multiple times through different models.
+True/False?
++ *True*
++ **False**